 Aside from the direct impacts on society, we are able to play a positive part in sustainable development through our investing activities by pursuing an investment policy that avoids companies, which do not satisfy our ethical expectations or environmental and social standards.
 In this way, we live up to our aspiration to be a responsible investor and at the same time make our contribution to sustainability in the financial industry.
 Investors, analysts and clients are also increasingly interested to see how we respect social sustainability concerns in the management of our investments.

 In our investments, we’ve been applying ESG criteria since 2012 through our Responsible Investment Policy.
 Issuers that are involved in activities which may cause severe environmental damage are not only excluded from our investment activities but also subject to divestment.
-The different sectors with our current exclusions are shown below.
+In our exclusions we cover the following topics.
 For further information, we would refer to our sustainability report.

 Our new climate strategy